Sweet Dog

 How do I know if my dog has swallowed something?

-Often, you didn't see him do it.
-The signs that should alert you: repeated vomiting, refusing to eat, listlessness, a tense belly and no more stools.
-At the slightest doubt, call your vet: an X-ray can reveal an object you'd never suspect.
+Often, you didn't see it happen.
+The signs to watch for: repeated vomiting, refusing food, a flat mood, a tense belly and no more stools.
+At the slightest doubt, call your vet: an X-ray can reveal an object you never suspected.

 How do I know if my dog has swallowed a sock?

-A sock sometimes disappears without anyone seeing it.
-Watch for vomiting, loss of appetite, a painful belly and a halt in transit.
-It's the perfect size to block the intestine: don't wait for it to come out, call the vet, who will judge whether imaging is needed.
+A sock sometimes goes down without you seeing it.
+Watch for vomiting, loss of appetite, a painful belly and a gut that has stopped moving.
+A sock is exactly the right size to block the gut: don't wait for it to come out, call the vet, who will decide whether an X-ray is needed.

-What do I do when a dog swallows a wasp?
+What should I do if my dog swallows a wasp?

-A sting in the mouth or throat can cause swelling and make breathing difficult.
-Watch for swelling of the face or lips, sudden drooling, difficulty breathing.
-At the slightest swelling or shortness of breath, it's an emergency: call and go.
-Don't give any human antihistamine off your own bat.
+A sting in the mouth or the throat can make the tissues swell and make breathing difficult.
+Watch for swelling of the face or the lips, sudden drooling, any difficulty breathing.
+At the slightest swelling or shortness of breath, it is an emergency: call and go.
+Don't give any human antihistamine without the vet's advice.

-My dog has swallowed an object but he's fine, should I worry?
+My dog swallowed something but seems fine, should I worry?

-How long does it take for a dog to pass a swallowed object?
+How long does it take a dog to pass a swallowed object?

-From a few hours to several weeks depending on the object, and some never pass (MSD Veterinary Manual).
-Don't watch the food bowl or the loo and hope: call the vet as soon as you have a doubt, it's for them to judge.
+Anything from a few hours to several weeks depending on the object, and some never come out on their own.
+Don't sit watching the food bowl or the garden hoping: call the vet as soon as you have a doubt, they are the one who judges.

-My dog has swallowed a piece of wood or a stone, is it serious?
+My dog swallowed a piece of wood or a stone, is that serious?

-Wood can split into splinters and a stone can block the intestine.
-Vomiting after chewing wood is nothing to shrug off.
-Watch for digestive signs and ask your vet's advice; never pull on a stuck piece.
+Wood can split into splinters and a stone can block the gut.
+Vomiting after chewing wood is never trivial.
+Watch for vomiting, eating less well or belly pain, and ask your vet for advice; never pull on a piece that is stuck.